What is Shavuot?

 The seven species represent seven weeks of self-improvement and preparation for receiving the Torah.
 During these 49 days, the Jews count the Omer, turn to God in remorse and prayer.
 That’s why the seven species are linked with spiritual achievement.

-Wheat – Kindness.
-Expanding yourself and reach for others.
+- 🌾Wheat – Kindness.
+Expanding yourself and reaching for others.

 Coloring pages are widely used in schooling young children to increase curiosity, creativity, and teaching aid.
 For kids, it is easier to remember images than simply words.